 \subsection{Scaling Dimension from Linearized Tensor Renormalization group}

-In \tabref{tab:scdim}, we compare the results of scaling dimensions obtained by two different methods: (1) diagonalizing the transfer matrix on a cylinder and (2) solving eigenvalues of lTRG~\eqref{eq:lTRG}.
+In Table~\ref{tab:scdim}, we compare the results of the scaling dimensions obtained by two different methods: (1) diagonalizing the transfer matrix on a cylinder and (2) solving the eigenvalues of lTRG~\eqref{eq:lTRG}.
 We also compare for each case how the results depend on whether GILT is used or not.
-First, we confirm that GILT generally improves the numerical results for scaling dimensions~\cite{hauru2018GILT}, especially for the higher values.
-However, we observe that the transfer matrix spectrum achieves more accurate information about higher conformal dimensions compared to the lTRG method (see their values for operators having $\Delta=3$ or higher).
+First, we confirm that GILT generally improves the numerical results for scaling dimensions~\cite{hauru2018GILT}, especially for higher values.
+However, we observe that the transfer matrix spectrum achieves more accurate information on higher conformal dimensions compared to the lTRG method (see their values for operators having $\Delta=3$ or higher).

-The transfer matrix spectrum, $\Delta_{cyl}$, represents the quality of the coarse-grained tensor.
-The method with GILT yields the correct scaling dimensions and their degeneracy number up to $\Delta=3+\frac18$.
-Without GILT, the number of degeneracy is incorrect starting from $\Delta=3$, and the error in the scaling dimensions is much larger.
+The spectrum of the transfer matrix, $\Delta_{cyl}$, can be used to represent the quality of the coarse-grained tensor.
+The method with GILT enabled produces the correct scaling dimensions and their degeneracy number up to $\Delta=3$.
+Without GILT, the number of degeneracy errors starts from $\Delta=2$, and the error in the scaling dimensions is much larger.

-The lTRG scaling dimension spectrum, $\Delta_\text{RG}$, is of greater interest to us, as we shall extend the approach to OPE coefficients.
-The method with GILT fails to provide the correct scaling dimensions from $\Delta=3$ and up, but it does show a gap between $\Delta=2+\frac18$ and $\Delta=3$, with the correct number of degeneracy at $\Delta=2+\frac18$.
-On the other hand, the case without GILT has the last meaningful gap between $\Delta=1+\frac18$ and $\Delta=2$.
-Additionally, the GILT case has fewer errors at $\Delta=1,2$, although it performs slightly worse at $\Delta=1+\frac18$.
+The lTRG scaling dimension spectrum, $\Delta_\text{RG}$, is of greater interest to us, since we shall extend the approach to OPE coefficients.
+The method with GILT enabled does not provide the correct scaling dimensions from $\Delta=3$ and above, but it does show a gap between $\Delta=2+\frac18$ and $\Delta=3$, with the correct number of degeneracy at $\Delta=2+\frac18$.
+On the other hand, the case without GILT has the last meaningful gap between $\Delta=1$ and $\Delta=1+\frac 18$.
+Furthermore, the GILT case has fewer errors at $\Delta=\frac 18, 1, 1+\frac 18$.

-For comparison, we present the number of degeneracy at each scaling dimension in \tabref{tab:CFT_degeneracy}.
-The error of scaling dimensions compared to the analytic results at each RG step is further discussed in \ref{sec:Discussion_ErrorFlow}, \figref{fig:flow_scd}.
+For further comparison, we present the number of degeneracy in each scaling dimension in \tabref{tab:CFT_degeneracy}.
+The error of scaling dimensions compared to the analytic results at each RG step is further discussed in \ref{sec:Discussion_ErrorFlow},